shasitomoontaka/apu-army-2/src/content/blog/apu-whale-collection.md

 Attract whales from other communities

-Launch Date: September 8, 2025.
+Launch Date: September 17th 2025 at 2pm EST.

-For full details and the official announcement, visit <a href="https://apu.com/news/whale-collection" target="_blank" rel="noopener noreferrer">
+For full details and the official announcement, visit <a href="https://apu.io/news/whale-collection" target="_blank" rel="noopener noreferrer">
   APU Whale Collection</a>

 .